Vision: Embracing Today - Inspiring Tomorrow

 The population declined through the 70's and the District needed to close eight schools.
 In the early 90's, District 25 saw a consistent increase in enrollment, and with that came either rededication, renovation or expansion of all nine of their schools.
 The district has seen a consistent increase in enrollment ever since and is currently looking at options to accommodate the expected growth for years to come.

-“We’re super excited to have finished the last of the District 25 building expansion projects from our original plan four years ago.” - Superintendent Dr. Lori Bein
+“We’re super excited to have finished the last of the D 25 building expansion projects from our original plan four years ago.” - Superintendent Dr. Lori Bein

 Enrollment continues to trend upward and these new spaces will be utilized to alleviate any space needs in the future.